Whats My Scrap Worth?

 Stainless316 solids304 solids304 turnings / mixed

-Real per-pound numbers and grade-by-grade descriptions belong on the leaf pages — see Copper & Wire for the prototype.
+Real per-pound numbers and grade-by-grade descriptions live on the leaf pages — Copper & Wire is the deepest of them.

 How to grade your own load before the scale